Problems with Spoof, SPF

 This method is intended for users who want to ensure that the SPF record is tailored to their preferences.

-- Log into cPanel.
+- Log in to cPanel.

-- Under Add a Record, enter the following information:
+- Enter the following information:

-- Name: type your domain name (without the www)
+- Name: Type your domain name (without the www)

 - TTL: 14400

 - Address: Create this special code or use an SPF wizard to generate the code

 - Once done, click on the Add Record or Save All Record button.

 How to create an SPF record in WHM